Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/EnrollmentApi.md

 [**CreateEnrollmentPFXDeploy**](EnrollmentApi.md#CreateEnrollmentPFXDeploy) | **POST** /Enrollment/PFX/Deploy | Creates management jobs to install a newly enrolled pfx in to one or more certificate stores
 [**CreateEnrollmentPFXReplace**](EnrollmentApi.md#CreateEnrollmentPFXReplace) | **POST** /Enrollment/PFX/Replace | Creates management jobs to install a newly enrolled pfx into the same certificate stores as the previous certificate
 [**CreateEnrollmentRenew**](EnrollmentApi.md#CreateEnrollmentRenew) | **POST** /Enrollment/Renew | Performs a renewal based upon the passed in request
-[**GetEnrollmentAvailableRenewalIdById**](EnrollmentApi.md#GetEnrollmentAvailableRenewalIdById) | **GET** /Enrollment/AvailableRenewal/Id/{id} | Returns the type of renewal available for a given certificate.
+[**GetEnrollmentAvailableRenewalIdById**](EnrollmentApi.md#GetEnrollmentAvailableRenewalIdById) | **GET** /Enrollment/AvailableRenewal/Id/{id} | Returns the collection of enum flags for the type of renewal available for a given certificate.
-[**GetEnrollmentAvailableRenewalThumbprintThumbprint**](EnrollmentApi.md#GetEnrollmentAvailableRenewalThumbprintThumbprint) | **GET** /Enrollment/AvailableRenewal/Thumbprint/{thumbprint} | Returns the type of renewal available for a given certificate.
+[**GetEnrollmentAvailableRenewalThumbprintThumbprint**](EnrollmentApi.md#GetEnrollmentAvailableRenewalThumbprintThumbprint) | **GET** /Enrollment/AvailableRenewal/Thumbprint/{thumbprint} | Returns the collection of enum flags for the type of renewal available for a given certificate.
 [**GetEnrollmentCSRContextMy**](EnrollmentApi.md#GetEnrollmentCSRContextMy) | **GET** /Enrollment/CSR/Context/My | Returns the list of available CSR enrollment templates and their associated CA mappings that the calling user has permissions on
 [**GetEnrollmentPFXContextMy**](EnrollmentApi.md#GetEnrollmentPFXContextMy) | **GET** /Enrollment/PFX/Context/My | Returns the list of available PFX enrollment templates and their associated CA mappings that the calling user has permissions on
 [**GetEnrollmentSettingsById**](EnrollmentApi.md#GetEnrollmentSettingsById) | **GET** /Enrollment/Settings/{id} | Gets the template settings to use during enrollment.
 The response will be the resolved values for the settings.
 If there is a template specific setting, the template specific setting will be used in the response.
 If there is not a template specific setting, the global setting will be used in the response.

 ## CreateEnrollmentCSR

-> CSSCMSDataModelModelsEnrollmentCSREnrollmentResponse NewCreateEnrollmentCSRRequest(ctx).XKeyfactorRequestedWith(xKeyfactorRequestedWith).XCertificateformat(xCertificateformat).ForceEnroll(forceEnroll).XKeyfactorApiVersion(xKeyfactorApiVersion).EnrollmentCSREnrollmentRequest(enrollmentCSREnrollmentRequest).Execute()
+> CSSCMSDataModelModelsEnrollmentCSREnrollmentResponse NewCreateEnrollmentCSRRequest(ctx).XKeyfactorRequestedWith(xKeyfactorRequestedWith).XCertificateformat(xCertificateformat).ForceEnroll(forceEnroll).CollectionId(collectionId).XKeyfactorApiVersion(xKeyfactorApiVersion).EnrollmentCSREnrollmentRequest(enrollmentCSREnrollmentRequest).Execute()

 Performs a CSR Enrollment based upon the provided request